Curb Racing: Car No. 42 history

+Car No. 42 results

 Car No. 43 history

 The team was founded as Curb Racing in 1984, running Pontiacs in NASCAR's premier series, the Winston Cup Series.
 Seven-time Cup champion Richard Petty drove the car, with Petty bringing his STP sponsorship and the No. 43 with him from Petty Enterprises.
 Buddy Parrott was the crew chief.
 In his first season with Curb, Petty scored two wins, including the Firecracker 400 for his 200th and final career win.
 Petty finished tenth in the final championship standings.

 Petty returned in 1985, with new crew chief Mike Beam.
 Petty posted 13 top-10 finishes, but had only one top-5 and posted 12 DNFs.

 In 1986, Petty and STP left Curb to rejoin Petty Enterprises.
 Petty took the No. 43 with him, thus Curb switched to No. 98.

+Car No. 43 results

 Car No. 98 history

 In 1986, the No. 43 Pontiac switched to No. 98 and reduced to part-time, and Ron Bouchard became Curb's new driver.
 Valvoline replaced STP as the sponsor, and Beam remained crew chief.
 The No. 98 ran 18 races, Bouchard ran 17 and had top-ten finishes at the Daytona 500 and Winston 500, but struggled with engine problems during the second half of the season.
 Bouchard also ran a Buick at Rockingham Speedway.
 Dale Jarrett drove the No. 98 at Bristol Motor Speedway, bringing Busch sponsorship, starting 28th and finishing 29th.

 In 1987, the team lost Valvoline as a sponsor and Bouchard left the team.
-The team switched to Buick, and Ed Pimm entered four races; missing the Daytona 500 in an unsponsored ride, but making the three remaining attempts: at Talladega in an unsponsored entry, Daytona in July with sponsor CP-1 Oil Boosters, and the season finale at Atlanta with Sonoco, which also signed on to be the car's sponsor the following year.
+The team switched to Buick, and Ed Pimm entered four races; missing the Daytona 500 in an unsponsored ride, but making the three remaining attempts: at Talladega in an unsponsored entry, Daytona in July with sponsor CP-1 Oil Boosters, and the season finale at Atlanta with Sunoco, which also signed on to be the car's sponsor the following year.
 Pimm did not finish any of those races, and only managed a best finish of 27th.
 Brad Noffsinger attempted the fall race at Riverside, but failed to qualify.

 In 1988, the No. 98 Buick returned to full time as Sunoco became the team's new sponsor.
 Pimm qualified for two out of the first three races of the season but was replaced by rookie Brad Noffsinger.
 Noffsinger finished 14th at his series debut in Atlanta in the spring, however, it would be his best finish of the season.
 Noffsinger failed to qualify for 8 races, while the No. 98 failed to finish 7 additional times.
 The team did not enter the road course race at Riverside.
 Noffsinger finished 38th in points, Sunoco left the team, and the team shut down.

 Following the sale of his Busch/Nationwide Series operation in 2011, Curb partnered with Richard Childress Racing, with Curb sponsoring and being listed as the owner for Austin Dillon's No. 98 RCR-prepared Chevrolet.
 Curb used the space to promote the Ronald Reagan Centennial Celebration.